theseanything/civilservicelgbt.github.io/_posts/2018-05-31-pride-in-scotland.md

 ---
-title: 			"Join the Scottish Government at Scottish Pride events"
+title: Join the Scottish Government at Scottish Pride events
-author: 			"Civil Service LGBT+ Network"
+author: Civil Service LGBT+ Network
-excerpt: 		"Pride Edinburgh is on 16 June, and Pride in Glasgow is on 14 July."
+excerpt: 'Pride Edinburgh is on 16 June, and Pride in Glasgow is on 14 July.'
 layout: news
 permalink: /2018/05/31/pride-in-scotland
+published: true
 ---

 The Scottish Government LGBTI network and the HMRC LGBT+ network, Prism, are working together to organise this year's participation in Pride events in Scotland.